Intermodalics/pickit-docs/docs/faq/general/how-to-edit-existing-teach-model.rst

 Cropping and expanding a model cloud
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When clicking :guilabel:`Add a model` or :guilabel:`Re-teach`, the resulting model
+When clicking :guilabel:`Teach from camera` or :guilabel:`Re-teach`, the resulting model
 corresponds to the content of the current ROI.
 The
 model point cloud can be cropped or expanded afterwards, using the arrows in the
 **Model** view.